mattkenefick/vscode-box-comment/README.md

 ## Release Notes

+### 0.1.7

+-   Ability to uncomment entire blocks back to normal
+-   Use block comments rather than line blocks
+-   `box-comment.indentation` setting for pre-indentation
+-   `box-comment.length` setting for total line length
+-   `box-comment.linebreak.before` boolean flag
+-   `box-comment.linebreak.after` boolean flag

 ### 0.1.2

-Added keybindings by default.
+-   Added keybindings by default.

 ### 0.1.1

-Change various graphics and README data
+-   Change various graphics and README data

 ### 0.1.0

-Initial publication
+-   Initial publication

 ### 0.0.1

-Initial creation of Box Comment
+-   Initial creation of Box Comment

+#### Packaging

+We are using `vsce` to package and publish. `yarn vsce publish`